top of page

 Not earning salvation (Christ’s work alone), but cooperating with grace to restore order.

-When we violate design, we compound Fall's effects with our own disobedience.
+When we violate design, we compound the Fall’s effects with our own disobedience.

 What This Means